MicrosoftDocs/azure-devops-docs/docs/boards/get-started/plan-track-work.md

 > [!NOTE]
-> The ability to drag-and-drop cards to different columns  requires installation of Azure DevOps Server 2020.1 update.
+> The ability for Stakeholders to drag-and-drop cards to different columns requires installation of Azure DevOps Server 2020.1 update.
 To learn more, see [Azure DevOps Server 2020 Update 1 RC1 Release Notes, Boards](/azure/devops/server/release-notes/azuredevops2020u1#stakeholders-can-move-work-items-across-board-columns).

 ::: moniker-end